FarhadJabiyev/EntityGraphOperations/README.md

 }
   ```

-I want to determine the state of all entities which is included in the graph.
+I want to determine the state of all entities which are included in the graph.
 ```csharp
 context.InsertOrUpdateGraph(person)
        .After(entity =>